ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 ## Where can IoT solutions be applied?

-Today IoT solutions are applicable in a variety of spheres – manufacturing automation, “smart home”, wearables, medicine and healthcare, and many more.
+Today IoT solutions are applicable in a variety of spheres – manufacturing automation, "smart home", wearables, medicine and healthcare, and many more.
 Although many examples of using the IoT have already become common for many people (say, smart home devices or wearables), some solutions are truly non-standard and are able to change the usual course of things in various areas of life.

 Let's look at some outstanding applications of IoT.